aaydin-tr/kyte/README.md

 // The resulting query will include both the global filters and your specific conditions:
 // { "tenantId": {"$eq": "123"}, "isActive": {"$eq": true}, "name": {"$eq": "John"} }

+// If you need to ignore global filters for a specific query: query, err := kyte.Filter(kyte.IgnoreGlobalFilters()).
+    Equal("name", "John").
+    Build()

+// The resulting query will not include global filters:
+// { "name": {"$eq": "John"} }
 ```

 You can manage global filters using these functions: